marnelfr/udemy.react/README.md

 - define the ``action`` property on our component route.
 It value is a function that should be exported from our component file.
 The function receive automatically the ``({request, params})``
 - On ``request``, we can await the ``request.formData()`` and ``get('input-name')`` our input data using their name
-- Once we've done handling/saving our data, we can ``redirect(path)`` our users to where ever we want.
+- Once we've done handling/saving our data, we can ``return redirect(path)`` our users to where ever we want.
 ``````javascript
 export const newEventAction = async ({request}) => {
   const data = await request.formData()